Julie HandysideKindergarten/ Science 1st-3rd

 Other things I enjoy include reading, quilting, camping, fishing, white water rafting and horseback riding.
 I love to hike in the mountains or just sit by a lake.
 Anything outdoors and I’m game.

 Melissa Lozoya was born and raised in a small town in Northern California surrounded by a tight knit family.
 After completing her Bachelor of Arts at California State University, Chico, she took a year to travel and perform community service around the world with a global program called UP WITH PEOPLE.
 Having both the textbook education and the real world international experiences to go along with it uniquely prepared Melissa to work with young students both in and out of a classroom.
-Before jumping right into her own classroom though, Melissa used her skills at the University level working in student affairs.
+Before jumping right into her own classroom though, Melissa used her skills at the University level working in the field of student affairs.
 It was during that time that she earned her first Master’s Degree in Higher Education.
-After a few years in the field, she realized that her work schedule was not conducive to having time to raise a family.
+After a few years in the field, she realized that the work schedule was not conducive to having time to raise a family.
 So, Melissa found her way back to elementary education and the classroom.
 She taught in both a Kinder and 4th grade general education setting before going back to school for a second credential and another Master’s Degree, both in Special Education.
-For the past 8 years, Melissa has worked as an education specialist serving students in grades Kinder – 8th.
-When not in the classroom working with children, Melissa taught night classes at the Teachers College of San Joaquin where she was able to use her experience and knowledge to help new professionals working towards their teaching credential for the state.
-By far her most favorite aspect of her chosen profession is the lasting relationships she’s built with students and families.
+For 8 years, Melissa worked as an education specialist serving students with special needs in grades Kinder – 8th.
+When not in the classroom working with children, Melissa taught night classes at the Teachers College of San Joaquin where she was able to use her experience and knowledge helping new educators work towards completion of their teaching credential for the state of CA. By far her most favorite aspect of this chosen profession called education is the lasting relationships built with students and families.
 Receiving graduation announcements for high school, college, wedding invitations, birth announcements, etc are truly her greatest joy!

-Melissa is overjoyed to be joining the North Star team this year as the ½ time afternoon kindergarten teacher and the coordinator of teacher and student success for grades K-5.
-Melissa brings energy, enthusiasm, her love of coffee, music, her hubby, and two little kiddos along with her to the North Star family.
-Her daughter will begin 2nd grade this year and her son will begin in kinder next fall.
+Melissa is overjoyed to be starting her 2nd year as part of the North Star team.
+She will continue in both of her roles.
+By morning, as the coordinator of teacher & student success and in the afternoon as the PM kinder teacher.
+Melissa brings energy, enthusiasm, her love of Idaho, coffee, music, bingo, her hubby, and two little kiddos along with her to the North Star family.
+Her daughter will begin 3rd grade this year and her son will begin in kinder this coming fall.

-When she isn’t teaching, Melissa can be found spending time with her family camping, watching the kids sporting events, hanging out laughing with friends, or embroidering and sewing up in her craft room.
-Melissa is looking forward to all the new experiences that both the state of Idaho and North Star hold for her and her family.
-If you see Mrs. Lozoya walking around campus or in town, feel free to stop and introduce yourself…she believes that’s part of making these new surroundings feel like HOME!
+When not at North Star, Melissa can be found spending time with her family enjoying the outdoors, watching the kids sporting events, or embroidering and sewing up in her craft room.
+If you see Mrs. Lozoya walking around campus or in town, feel free to stop and introduce yourself…she believes that’s part of building a true community!

-Mrs. Nielsen grew up right here in Eagle, Idaho.
+Mrs. Katie Nielsen grew up right here in Eagle, Idaho.
 She spent her early years enjoying the great outdoors and learning to work.
-She is married to her soul mate, Kirt.
-He is a fantastic finish carpenter and cabinet maker.
-They have four darling girls: Jayde (LDS mission to Las Vegas), Joslyn (sophomore), Janessa (8th) and Jenica (6th).
-Jayde graduated but the rest are all lucky enough to attend NSCS.
+She is married to the love of her life.
+Kirt is a fantastic finish carpenter and cabinet maker.
+They have four darling girls: Jayde, Joslyn, Janessa and Jenica.
+Jayde attended 1 year at BYU, Provo studying chemical engineering but is currently serving an LDS mission in Las Vegas Nevada.
+Joslyn, Janessa and Jenica are all at North Star and LOVE being challenged and having friends that build them up and help them reach higher.
 Katie loves playing with her family.
-Together they love to laugh, play games, camp, work, sing, cook, garden, four-wheel, waterski, and just enjoy each other.
+Together they love to laugh, camp, work, sing, cook, garden, four-wheel, waterski, and just enjoy each other.

-Katie graduated with honors from BYU, Provo.
-She loves learning, especially beside curious kindergarteners and aspiring colleagues.
-She also loves teaching and has done so in many capacities.
-This is her 5th year (and counting) at her favorite place to teach, North Star.
-She looks forward to this year with your students and will strive to challenge and inspire those within her reach.
+Katie loves learning, especially beside curious kindergarteners and aspiring colleagues.
+She loves teaching and has done so in many capacities.
+This is her 5th year and counting at her favorite place to teach, North Star.
+She studied at BYU and graduated with honors.
+Katie continues to seek learning opportunities.
+She looks forward to this year with your students and will strive to challenge and inspire those in her reach.

 Tisha Vanderwiel graduated from Boise State University with her Associates Degree in Child Care and Development and her Bachelors in Elementary Education.
 She then went on to receive her Masters in Education from Lesley University.
 Prior to teaching, she opened, owned, and operated a large child care center in Boise, with approx. 120 children ranging in age from six weeks to twelve years.
 She owned that center for 10 years before selling it to teach.
 Tisha is extremely devoted to teaching and her passion is apparent as she makes it her personal goal to try and ensure that she is providing a rich learning environment in which each of her students are able to reach and/or exceed their personal capabilities.